 The Move to Target Field (2010 and Beyond)

 In 2010, two things changed in Joe Mauer’s life.
 First, the Twins moved from the much-maligned Metrodome to the brand-new outdoor ballpark, Target Field.
-The second was that the normally cost-conscious Twins, with the new revenue stream afforded by their sparkling new park, decided to pony up for their hometown hero, inking Mauer to an eight-year contract extension worth $184 million.
+Second, the normally cost-conscious Twins, with the new revenue stream afforded by their sparkling new park, decided to pony up for their hometown hero, inking Mauer to an eight-year contract extension worth $184 million.

-Still, his overall terrific hitting and defense was good enough for an 8th-place finish in the MVP vote.
-The Twins were once again swept in the ALDS by the Yankees.
+Still, his terrific overall hitting and defense were good enough for an 8th-place finish in the MVP vote.
+The Yankees once again swept the Twins in the ALDS.

 2011 was the one “lost” year within Mauer’s eight-year peak.
 Appearing in just 82 games in an injury-plagued campaign, he hit a career-low .287 with just three home runs and 30 RBI, and the Twins lost 99 games after having had winning records in eight of manager Ron Gardenhire’s nine seasons with the team.